Executive Chef - Vlad Ahmadyarov

 Vlad mastered the basics and after three years, he was made chef of the first Cajun restaurant in the Southern region of Russia.
 The owner had opened a new restaurant called Winners Circle in Folsom, La. and invited Vlad to migrate to the states in 2000.
 He worked at Winners Circle for two years before moving to New Orleans to work at the Ritz-Carlton where he held various positions for three years before transferring to the Ritz-Carlton in Boston after Hurricane Katrina.

 In 2006, Vlad returned to New Orleans and began as a sous chef at The Windsor Court Hotel.
-He worked his way up the ranks over the past couple of years and upon announcing his new executive chef position to the culinary staff, General Manager David Teich said morale had never been higher.
+He worked his way up the ranks over the past couple of years and upon announcing his new executive chef position to the culinary staff, morale has never been higher.

 “Good morale comes from good management,” Vlad says.
 “You have to gain the respect of the employees by working next to each person and applauding them for whatever they’re doing.”